ds4dm/ecole/README.rst

 Related Projects
 ----------------

-- `OR-Gym <https://github.com/hubbs5/or-gym>`_ is a gym-like library providing gym-like environments to produce feasible solutions directly, without the needfor an MILP solver;
+* `OR-Gym <https://github.com/hubbs5/or-gym>`_ is a gym-like library providing gym-like environments to produce feasible solutions directly, without the need for an MILP solver;
-- `MIPLearn <https://github.com/ANL-CEEESA/MIPLearn>`_ for learning to configure solvers.
+* `MIPLearn <https://github.com/ANL-CEEESA/MIPLearn>`_ for learning to configure solvers.

 Use It, Cite It
 ---------------